 Congratulations!
 Hopefully, now you have a better understanding of what 404 errors are, and some of the ways you can customize your WordPress 404 page to provide not only a better experience for your visitors but also help to minimize lost opportunities on your site.

-Did you enjoy this post?
-Please feel free to share this information with others who could benefit from learning about WordPress using the links below.
+Have you found this post useful?
+Feel free to share this post with others who could benefit from WordPress using the links below.